hetznercloud/hcloud-python/README.md

 public beta).
 During an experimental phase, breaking changes on those features may occur within minor releases.

+The stability of experimental features is not related to the stability of its upstream API.

+Experimental features have different levels of maturity (e.g. experimental, alpha, beta) based on the maturity of the upstream API.

 While experimental features will be announced in the release notes, you can also find whether a python class or function is experimental in its docstring:

 ```
 Experimental:
-    $PRODUCT is experimental, breaking changes may occur within minor releases.
+    $PRODUCT is $MATURITY, breaking changes may occur within minor releases.
     See https://docs.hetzner.cloud/changelog#$SLUG for more details.
 ```